 As an operations guide, the Budget indicates how revenues are generated and services are delivered to the community.
-The departmental budget sections provide a multi-year history of expenditures, explain the variances in expenditures from the prior year current budget to projected year expenditures, explain the variances in expenditures from the projected prior year to adopted current year (FY 2022/2023) and identify adopted funded personnel positions.
+The departmental budget sections provide a multi-year history of expenditures, explain the variances in expenditures from the prior year current budget to projected year expenditures, explain the variances in expenditures from the projected prior year to proposed next year (FY 22/23) and identify proposed funded personnel positions.